Interview – Statkraft and the Future of Renewable Energy

 As a result, there are trials taking place across the industry to find a better long-term solution.

-One positive development with lithium-ion in recent years however is that costs have reduced.
-Back in 2015 the battery accounted for 50% of the cost of an electric vehicle, in 2019 it was around 33% of the cost, and looking at the cost today in comparison to 2010, the price of an average lithium-ion battery pack has dropped by over 80%.
+One positive development with lithium-ion in recent years, however, is that costs have been reduced.
+Back in 2015, the battery accounted for 50% of the cost of an electric vehicle, in 2019 it was around 33% of the cost, and looking at the cost today in comparison to 2010, the price of an average lithium-ion battery pack has dropped by over 80%.

 A large societal issue with current lithium-ion batteries is the amount of Cobalt, a rare earth metal, used in their production – the majority of which is sourced from the Democratic Republic of Congo where it’s often mined by children in unregulated conditions.
 Manufacturers are now committing to reducing the use of Cobalt in the production process – or in Tesla’s case, removing it completely.